thehanlab/dynamicLM/README.md

 #> 8:  24 LM supermodel 11.467 8.247 14.687
 #> NOTE: Values are multiplied by 100 and given in %.
 #> NOTE: The lower Brier the better.
-#> NOTE: Predictions are made at time tLM for 60-month risk
+#> NOTE: Predictions are made at time tLM for risk windows of length 60
 ```

 These results can also be plot with point wise confidence intervals.